J0nghee/Apu2-edge/README.md

 ## Step 2: Automation install of ubuntu/debian

 ### Preseeding file
-Sia il file che i comandi utilizzati sono gli stessi per ubuntu e debian.
+Both command and files are the same for ubuntu and debian.

 - Generate the preseed.cfg file.
-We have 2 different options
+We have 2 different options:
     1. Automatic generate:[Used this](http://debian-handbook.info/browse/stable/sect.automated-installation.html) (not tested)
         `sudo apt-get install debconf-utils`
         `sudo debconf-get-selections --installer`
     2. Modify the [example](https://help.ubuntu.com/lts/installation-guide/example-preseed.txt) founded in the [documentation](https://help.ubuntu.com/lts/installation-guide/amd64/apbs04.html)